-While the drive to Marysville is a stunning journey through the Black Spur (see drive), there is every reason to continue on beyond Marysville and discover the pretty alpine region of Lake Mountain.
+While the drive to Marysville is a stunning road trip through the Black Spur, there is every reason to roadtrip beyond Marysville and discover the pretty alpine region of Lake Mountain.
 In winter, Lake Mountain is one of the closest snow destination to Melbourne with plenty of tobogganing, cross country skiing and snow play activities.
 During other times of the year – called ‘Green Season’ – it is a wonderful destination for mountain biking, bushwalking and getting back to nature.

 The gateway to the Yarra Valley is via Lilydale.
 Take the Maroondah Highway (B360) east of Lilydale towards Healesville – a lovely township to stop for some wine tasting and a great meal and village shopping, and then on to Marysville.
 (Allow approx. one hour to drive from Lilydale to Marysville – B360 via Healesville without stops)